roel-gerrits/nervix/README.md

 When connected, clients are able to 'claim' a 'namespace'.
 This will later allow other clients to send messages to that namespace.
 A namespace can only be 'owned' my one client at a time.
-However nervix allows other clients to run in standby mode, allowing new clients to take over a namespace when the original client releases the namespace (either on purpose, or as result of a misbehaving client), see 'Seamless namespace changeover' for more information.
+However nervix allows other clients to run in standby mode, allowing new clients to take over a namespace when the original client releases the namespace (either on purpose, or as result of a misbehaving client), see [Seamless namespace changeover](#seamless-namespace-changeover) for more information.

 ### Request/response (1:1 messaging)